Last modified: May 02, 2019 | Previous Versions

 "Account" means Customer’s Google Account.

-"Admin Console" means the online console(s) and tool(s) provided by Google to Customer for administering the Services.
+"Admin Console" means the online console(s) and/or tool(s) provided by Google to Customer for administering the Services.

 "Affiliate" means any entity that directly or indirectly Controls, is Controlled by, or is under common Control with a party.